Forestry Issues

 THE REDWOOD FOREST: History, Ecology, and Conservation of the Coast Redwoods

-THE TILLAMOOK: A Created Forest Comes of Age (2nd edition)
+THE TILLAMOOK: A Created Forest Comes of Age (2/e)

 Gail Wells.
 For decades, debates over the fate of ancient forests have been commonplace in the Pacific West.
 The Tillamook takes up the question of younger forests, exploring the creation of a managed forest and what its story reveals about the historic and future role of second-growth forests in the West. “… A book for all citizens of responsible stewardship.”
 6 x 9, 192p, b&w photos, illustrations, maps, 2004.